Churchill-High-School-Computer-Science/unit-8-project-monopoly-monopoly-project-rprp/README.md

 Important Modifications

     We're not going to worry about mortgaging properties or hotels right now!
-    In addition, we will use the following rent scheme:
-        1 house - double rent
+    In addition, we will use the following rent scheme: //all under property// 1 house - double rent
         2 houses - triple rent
         etc.